JuliaSymbolics/Metatheory.jl/paper/paper.md

 allows us to use the existing Julia type hierarchy for integers and floating point numbers with an high level of abstraction.
 We finally add two simple rules for simplifying fractions, that for the sake of simplicity, do not check any additional analysis data.
-Figure \autoref{fig:egraph} contains a friendly visualization of (a fragment of) the equality saturation process in this example.
+\autoref{fig:egraph} contains a friendly visualization of (a fragment of) the equality saturation process in this example.
 You can see how loops evidently appear in the definition of the rewriting rules.
 While the classic rewriting backend would loop indefinitely or stop early when repeatedly matching these rules,